six-two/mkdocs-placeholder-plugin/README.md

 ## Notable changes

+### Version 0.5.1

+- Fixes innerHTML replacement method breaking functionality such as the search box (see [#9](https://github.com/six-two/mkdocs-placeholder-plugin/issues/9)).

 ### Version 0.5.0-1

 - Version 0.5.0 accidentally shipped with old JavaScript code.
 This causes the JavaScript to crash with the error `Type mismatch: inline_editor_icons should be boolean, but is undefined`.
 If you encounter this issue, make sure to update to the latest version with `pip install -U mkdocs-placeholder-plugin` or pin the fixed version with `pip install mkdocs-placeholder-plugin==0.5.0-1`.